 Why do streaming apps not cast with Covenant Eyes?

-There are two settings that prevent streaming apps from casting:
+These two features can prevent streaming apps from playing content or casting:

-Does this conflict happen on computers and phones?
+Does this conflict happen on all phones or computers?

 Is there anything I can do to fix the conflict?